shtukaresearch/livepeer-data-geography/README.md

   If the ecosystem decides to allocate funding to stimulate the development of new Gateways in focus areas, advertise that here.

   *Evaluation.* Fostering a diverse set of demand sources is essential to securing the future of Livepeer Network revenue.
-Currently, it is hard for potential demand sources to discover how to use the network directly and to trust in its reliability.
-Thus, filling this gap with an easily discoverable introduction to the Gateway role and explanations of what mechanisms are used to ensure reliability as well as links to actual reliability data would seem to warrant high prioritisation.
+Currently, while low-level technical documentation exists, it is hard for potential demand sources to understand the business case and opportunity of becoming a Gateway.
+Thus, filling this gap with an easily discoverable introduction to the Gateway role and value proposition, explanations of what mechanisms are used to ensure reliability, and links to actual reliability data would seem to warrant high prioritisation.

 * **Protocol research and evaluation.** Led by the Foundation, develop and publish a research roadmap and client/SC upgrade calendar.
 Recruit a research team or research partners.
 Compare [Ethereum roadmap](https://ethroadmap.com/).